-1. Camp leaders report to the Administration Building (no sooner than 1:00 pm!)
+1. Camp leaders report to the Administration Building (no sooner than their scheduled time!)

 Make sure that the camp leader has a completed roster when checking in.
 The camp leader should also turn all early departure forms at this time.